cosmichouse/mansion/README.md

 # TODO
 Create a galaxy
 Mansion needs an architect and dreamers.
+Also a bunch of people to live in inclusively and equitably.